 The LLB in European law is a three-year taught degree program, earning a total of 180 ECTS credits.
 Courses are led by key theorists and practitioners in their fields, and delivered through classic lectures and interactive tutorials.
 Some courses will also integrate other teaching methodologies where appropriate, such as moot courts, site visits to various public and private offices, as well as group presentations.
 Students must successfully complete 18 compulsory modules and select from a list of optional modules, which include skills courses and an internship.

-2. Modern History of Europe and the Evolution of Legal Systems
+2. Modern History of Europe and the Evolution of Legal and Political Systems

-3. Intro to legal systems and legal reasoning
+3. Introduction to legal systems and legal reasoning

 5. EU law I: Institutions, Governance and Basic Principles